Working with a Lawyer

 Your lawyer should be able to give you a rough estimate of how much the fees and disbursements are likely to be.
 You can ask your lawyer to put this estimate in writing and talk to you if it changes.

-There are several ways that lawyers may bill for fees and you should discuss how you will be billed before you hire your lawyer so that both of you have clear expectations.
+There are several ways that lawyers may bill for fees and you should discuss how you will be billed before you hire your lawyer so that both of you agree on how you will be billed.

-Usually there is a “retainer” which is a deposit you pay to the lawyer in order to retain their services.
-Paying a retainer shows you are serious about pursuing the case, and that you are willing and able to pay for the lawyer’s services.
-The retainer is usually a portion of what the lawyer expects the final bill to be.
+Usually, when you hire a lawyer you have to pay a “retainer” which is a deposit you pay to the lawyer so that they can start to represent you.
+Paying a retainer shows you are serious about trying to solve your legal problem, and that you are willing and able to pay for the lawyer’s services.
+The retainer is usually a part of what the lawyer expects the final bill to be.
 Typically, a lawyer will not start working on your file until you pay the retainer.

-Most lawyers bill by the hour, which means that they bill you for the time they spend working on the file.
-This includes telephone calls, giving her/his secretary instructions, taking documents to the court, etc. If you have provided your lawyer with a retainer, s/he will bill “against” the retainer.
-This means that s/he will send you the bill, showing that s/he has paid her/himself from your retainer.
-When the retainer is used up, you will need to provide another one.
+Most lawyers bill by the hour, which means that they bill you for the time they spend working on your file.
+This includes telephone calls, giving their assistant instructions, taking documents to the court, etc. If you have provided your lawyer with a retainer, they will bill “against” the retainer.
+This means that they will send you the bill, showing that they have been paid from your money that you gave them as a retainer.
+When the retainer is used up, you will need to give them more money until your legal matter ends.
 If you have not provided a retainer, you will be expected to pay each bill promptly or the lawyer will be reluctant to continue working on your file.
-If you are working with limited money, you should insist that your lawyer bill you on a regular basis, so you are not surprised by an enormous bill after several months.
+If you are working with limited money, you should insist that your lawyer bills you on a regular basis, so you are not surprised by an enormous bill after several months.

 Some lawyers may bill you on a “flat rate” which means that you will pay a certain amount of money for their services, no matter how much time they spend working on the file.
 A lawyer may bill a flat rate for a matter like a simple will.
-If you are being billed on a flat rate, you can call your lawyer without worry of extra cost, but it is still a good idea to be mindful of your lawyer’s time.
+If you are being billed on a flat rate, you can call your lawyer without worrying about extra costs, but it is still a good idea to be aware of your lawyer’s time.
 It is extremely unlikely that a lawyer would work on a family law file for a flat rate, as these files are all very different and it is almost impossible to predict at the beginning how much work any file will take.

-Yes.
-Contingency billing has been permitted in Ontario since December 2002.
-However, it cannot be used for criminal or family law cases.
+Contingency billing cannot be used for criminal or family law cases.
 Contingency billing is where a lawyer is paid a percentage of the amount of money you receive if you win your case; the lawyer is not paid if you lose your case.